The "Power of Few" Phenomenon: The Sparse Case: Abstract

 In this paper, we study this phenomenon for sparse random graphs.
 It is clear that below the connectivity threshold, the phenomenon ceases to hold, as the isolated vertices never change their colors.
 We show that it holds for every density above the threshold.

 To make the process more realistic, we also assume that individuals can randomly activate their accounts to post their opinions and observe their neighbors (just as we do on social media).
 We prove that the phenomenon is robust under this assumption.
+To motivate further research, we also state a number of open questions with supportive numerical experiments.